 The FSA ID is a unique username and password that will identify you and allow you to log into several federal student aid websites, including:

 Students will now use the FSA ID in all stages of the financial aid process, from when they first apply for financial loans to when they begin repaying their debt.
-The four-digit PIN, which had been used for decades, no longer works.

 How do I get an FSA ID?